EastonArcher/HTML-Portfolio-Website/README.md

 This portfolio is hosted on GitHub Pages, making it easily accessible to anyone interested in viewing.
 <br>
 <br>
-*Note: For the best experience, it is recommended to view this website on the latest web browsers.*
+*Note: For the best experience, it is recommended to view this website in a web browser.*